Theawesomeboophis/UndeadPeopleTileset/README.md

 ## My own Memory Color Settings
-Make memory black and white while making it darker so darkness can be distinguashe from memory.
+Make memory black and white while making it darker so darkness can be distinguashed from memory.
 In my opinion make the game way better looking.
 Try it out!

 ![alt text](https://i.imgur.com/mp2c27G.png)